RaymondZhang20/Group9-Project/README.md

 # Project Description

-This project is a comprehensive user account and gaming platform, built using modern web technologies and methodologies.
+An engaging gaming social network platform, with a robust authentication and user account system for profile customization, friend interactions, and game selection.
+Including real-time communication and gaming requests, and functionalities such as viewing friends on maps, user matching results, and real-time notifications.

 ## Features & Technical Highlights